wardog1uk/mikro/examples/keybeep.md

 After running `SYS 828` this will beep on every key press.
 Return to normal by running `SYS 911`.

+## Credits

+The original Mikro assembler code is from the book *Introducing Commodore 64 Machine Code* by *Ian Sinclair*.
+This version is slightly refactored and commented for clarity, plus some corrections were made to the SID settings.

 ## Code

     10 !
 SYS 828